-Can you imagine ringing in the New Year without a drink in your hand?
+Can you imagine ringing in the new ear without a drink in your hand?
 Usually it’s something sparkly, but it doesn’t have to be.
-When the clock strikes midnight, you can toast to a happy, healthy year to come with anything you want.
+When the clock strikes midnight, you can toast to a happy, healthy year to come with any beverage you choose.
 Here are some New Year’s Eve drinks for your toast or just for drinking throughout the evening until it’s time for the noise blowers and the streamers.

 Drinks that sparkle

-Champagne, sparkling wine, and prosecco are the classic drinks to toast with at midnight, served straight out of the bottle or with a little something added.
+Champagne, sparkling wine and prosecco are the classic drinks to toast with at midnight, served straight out of the bottle or with a little something added as with these examples:

 Pear Prosecco Cocktail – A syrup made with pear nectar and crushed cardamom gets topped with prosecco in this sparkling drink.
 The syrup can be made ahead of time and kept refrigerated until you’re ready to serve.

-Sparkling wines aren’t the only New Year’s Eve drink options.
+Sparkling wines aren’t your only drink options.
 These cocktails will take you though the night until the ball drops.

-Pomegranate Vanilla Sangria – A fresh orange, apple, pear, and pomegranate are added to red wine, brandy, and pomegranate soda to create a large pitcher full of winter sangria that will be a crowd pleaser.
+Pomegranate Vanilla Sangria – Fresh orange, apple, pear, and pomegranate are added to red wine, brandy, and pomegranate soda to create a large pitcher full of winter sangria that will be a crowdpleaser.

 Aviation Cocktail – Want to make a cocktail that most of your guests are probably unfamiliar with?
 Try this Depression-era cocktail made with gin, maraschino liqueur (different from maraschino cherry juice) and lemon.